liveontologies/protege-black-box-justification/README.md

-explanation-workbench
+protege-black-box-justification-explanation
 =====================

-A plug-in that adds explanation facilities to the Protege Desktop ontology editor.
+A plug-in that adds justification explanation extension to the Protege Justification Explanation plug-in.